Oleksandr Vilkul

-Oleksandr Yuriyovych Vilkul (Олексaндр Юрійович Вiлкул; born 24 May 1974), also known as Aleksandr Yuryevich Vilkul (Александр Юрьевич Вилкул) is a Ukrainian businessman and politician who is currently serving as Head of the Ukrainian Military Administration of Kryvyi Rih.
-He has previously served as Vice Prime Minister of Ukraine and Governor of Dnipropetrovsk Oblast.
+Oleksandr Yuriyovych Vilkul (Олексaндр Юрійович Вiлкул; born 24 May 1974), also known as Aleksandr Yuryevich Vilkul (Александр Юрьевич Вилкул), is a Ukrainian businessman and politician who is currently serving as Head of the Kryvyi Rih Defense Council since February 2022.
+He has previously served as Vice Prime Minister of Ukraine from 2012 to 2014 and Governor of Dnipropetrovsk Oblast from 2010 to 2012.

 Born in Kryvyi Rih in 1974, Vilkul originally pursued a career in mining, eventually becoming manager.
 In 2003, he joined the Party of Regions, becoming a People's Deputy of Ukraine in 2006.
 He served in the role until being appointed as Governor of Dnipropetrovsk Oblast by President Viktor Yanukovych in March 2010.
-He served in the role for two years before being appointed as Vice Prime Minister of Ukraine for infrastructure, regional development, construction, utilities, and housing economy, a position he served in until the Revolution of Dignity.
+He served in the role for two years before being appointed as Vice Prime Minister of Ukraine for Infrastructure, Regional Development, Construction, Utilities, and Housing Economy, a position he served in until the Revolution of Dignity.

 Vilkul continued to be active in politics, serving as co-chair of the Opposition Bloc party until its 2022 ban, as well as leading his own party.
 In February 2022, he was chosen as Head of the Military Administration of Kryvyi Rih by Ukrainian authorities following the 2022 Russian invasion of Ukraine.

 Early life and career

 Oleksandr Yuriyovych Vilkul was born on 24 May 1974 in Kryvyi Rih, then part of the Ukrainian Soviet Socialist Republic within the Soviet Union.
 His family had been miners for four generations.
-Oleksandr's great-grandfather, Oleksandr Vasyliovych Borovskyi (1896 – 1972) was a participant in the Russian Civil War, an honorary citizen of Kryvyi Rih, and member of the leadership of the Dzerzhinsky Mining Department.
+Oleksandr's great-grandfather, Oleksandr Vasyliovych Borovskyi (1896–1972) was a participant in the Russian Civil War, an honorary citizen of Kryvyi Rih, and member of the leadership of the Dzerzhinsky Mining Department.
 He was awarded the Order of Lenin.

 In 1996, Vilkul graduated from Kryvyi Rih Technical University, specialising in open-pit mining.
 He started his career as an assistant excavator driver at OJSC Southern Iron Ore Enrichment Works (PHZK), eventually becoming the mine master.

 From 1997 to 2001, Vilkul was General Deputy Director of PHZK's Commerce and Finance Department.
 Afterwards, he served as Vice-President of Economics and Foreign Economic Relations of the Academy of Mining Sciences of Ukraine for a year before returning to PHZK, where he served as deputy CEO.
 The next year, he became the general director of Central Iron Ore Enrichment Works (TsHZK), a position he served in until 2006.
 From 2006 to 2010, he was honorary president of TsHZK and Northern Iron Ore Enrichment Works, a company he became general director of in 2004.

 Over a period of five years, he was among the top ten managers, according to ratings of InvestGazeta's "TOP100: Greatest Managers of Ukraine" and Galitskiye Kontrakty's "Guards of Managers".